jacalder42/concord-saga-canon/canon/pov/trip_pov.md

 ### LOOM
 - gathering point
-- memory keeper
 - continuity amid collapse
+- memory carried through presence, not narration

 ### POST-MENDING
-- storyteller
 - host of reflection
+- conversations overheard, not explained
-- keeper of human texture
+- keeper of human texture without authorship

 ---

 ## IX.
 POV SUMMARY STATEMENT

 Trip perceives the world through social alignment and emotional temperature, shaping safety and belonging through timing, presence, and restraint.
-Her POV does not drive outcomes; it frames them—guiding readers and characters alike through thresholds, aftermaths, and the human spaces where meaning quietly survives.
+Her POV does not drive outcomes; it frames them — allowing meaning to emerge from what is said, what is withheld, and what the room can hold.

 ---